Tin Prices

 Why are Tin Prices so high?

-Recent analyses present a bullish outlook for the LME tin market, which contrasts with the forecasted price decline to $54,795.07/t in the coming month.
-For example, a report from Outlook Money notes that tin prices have reached record highs in January 2026, with the LME contract increasing by over 35% since the start of the year.
-This surge is attributed to tight supply conditions and rising demand from sectors such as AI, data centers, and electric vehicles.
-This suggests a differing perspective from external sources regarding the expected price movement.
+Recent analyses present a bullish outlook for the LME tin market, suggesting that prices may remain high or even increase in the near term.
+For example, a report from Outlook Money highlights that tin prices reached record highs in January 2026, with the LME contract rising by over 35% since the start of the year.
+This surge is attributed to tight supply conditions and increased demand from sectors such as AI, data centers, and electric vehicles.
+This perspective contrasts with the forecasted price decline to $45,608.6/t in the coming month, indicating a differing opinion from external sources.

 What is the current / spot price of Tin?